austeeen/bitclean/README.md

 A diagnostics interface is available as well for analyzing data.

 # Stability
-Currently stable on Windows 10.
+Master - Currently stable on Windows 10

-# Download the Latest Version
+Linux_Dev - Currently stable.
+Some features may not work.
+Check Issues for details.

-BitClean.00 - .zip
+# Versions
-[link]
+Check the master branch for the latest stable version for windows Linux_Dev branch may or may not be stable, but will be built for linux machines

 # Links
 Github -